 What Firms do Case Interviews?

 Point number one – what firms do case interviews?
-You are likely to get a case interview if you are interviewing with almost any consulting firm.
+You are likely to get a case interview if you are interviewing with almost any consulting firm, and they are standard fare at McKinsey, Bain, and BCG.
 That’s where case interviews generally started, and it’s where they’ve stayed, and it’s gotten more pervasive the more consulting firms have added themselves to the mix.
 For consulting firms, you can generally expect you’re going to do maybe a mini case interview in round zero, usually two case interviews in your first round, and then two to three case interviews in your final round.

 Not Just Consulting Firms are doing Case Interviews

 In addition, internal strategy groups are filled with former consultants, and once a consultant has gone through an interview process – probably from their own bias and self-selection – they identify that it’s a good way to figure out who is likely to be successful on the job.
 So, you’re likely to find them in internal strategy groups as well.

 We are starting to see case interviews pop up in government hiring, in engineering firms, in product management roles, in marketing roles, and in many other places across the business world.
 Those will generally specify ahead of time that you’ll have a case interview.
 You won’t be blindsided by it, and it won’t be a surprise and they also won’t downplay it.
 They’ll explain that it’s going to be the hardest part of your interview, but you’re going to find case interviews across all these different sectors, so be prepared.

 Point number two – what are case interviews?
 This is key to understanding case interview basics.
 Case interviews are different from standard behavioral or fit interviews.
 They don’t just ask you how you reacted in a previous situation.
 They give you a hypothetical situation, a hypothetical client, a hypothetical business problem, even a hypothetical presentation that you have to give, and they ask you to do what you would do on the job.